 Biology is the study of the natural world and will take you on a journey through life from the macroscopic environments that drive the biodiversity we see on Earth, through to the microscopic world of the cell and the molecular interactions that drive it.
-Studying Biology at A level will engage you with the complexities of Biological concepts and enable you to link this to concepts learnt in Chemistry and Physics too.
-There is a lot of theory to learn and also a great deal of analysis and experimental data.
+Studying Biology at A Level will engage you with the complexities of Biological concepts and enable you to link this to concepts learnt in Chemistry and Physics too.
+Whilst there is a lot of theory to learn, there will also be a great deal of analysis of experimental data as you will be trained in the skills needed to be a real scientist.
 Strong mathematics and reasoning skills are therefore essential.
+As well as A level Chemistry, Biology is also well supported by Mathematics and, or, Physics.

 Assessment is 100% examination-based, with twelve standard experiments being assessed and awarded independently.

-It is recommended to study Biology with A level Chemistry to access most of the biological options at university and the right combination is either useful, or essential, if you want to go on to study any biological science, chemistry, sport science or psychology, or any one of the medical professions.
-Biology is also well supported by Mathematics and, or, Physics.
+It is recommended to study Biology with A level Chemistry to access most of the biological options at university; any biological science, chemistry, sport science or psychology at degree level, or any one of the medical professions.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements: